When treating premature infants for Respiratory Distress Syndrome (RDS)

-CUROSURF is intended for intratracheal use only.
-THE ADMINISTRATION OF EXOGENOUS SURFACTANTS, INCLUDING CUROSURF, CAN RAPIDLY AFFECT OXYGENATION AND LUNG COMPLIANCE.
+CUROSURF® (poractant alfa) is intended for intratracheal use only.
+The administration of exogenous surfactants, including CUROSURF, can rapidly affect oxygenation and lung compliance.
 Therefore, infants receiving CUROSURF should receive frequent clinical and laboratory assessments so that oxygen and ventilatory support can be modified to respond to respiratory changes.

 CUROSURF should only be administered by those trained and experienced in the care, resuscitation, and stabilization of preterm infants.

-TRANSIENT ADVERSE EFFECTS SEEN WITH THE ADMINISTRATION OF CUROSURF INCLUDE BRADYCARDIA, HYPOTENSION, ENDOTRACHEAL TUBE BLOCKAGE, AND OXYGEN DESATURATION.
+Transient adverse reactions associated with administration of CUROSURF include bradycardia, hypotension, endotracheal tube blockage, and oxygen desaturation.
 These events require stopping CUROSURF administration and taking appropriate measures to alleviate the condition.
 After the patient is stable, dosing may proceed with appropriate monitoring.